How to apply

 After the application is submitted, you have the ability to upload additional documents.
 The following documents must be uploaded:

 You may optionally submit an example of your research.
 This could be a published or draft version of a paper intended for publication on which you are an author, a paper written for a class, a PDF version of a poster you presented at a conference, a link to a recorded version of a talk you gave at your school or at a conference that is currently publicly available, or anything else that you feel represents the research you have done to date.
 It is OK if it is incomplete or in draft form.
-This is optional and you should only submit something in this category if you have it readily available.
+This is optional and you should only submit something in this category if you have it readily available; however, if you do have something to share, it offers the admissions committee additional insight into your development as a scientist to support your application.

 On the page where you can upload documents, you can also check what the status of the submission of other documents is, including the requested letters of recommendation.